-In this section, we present numerical examples in which the hidden action is designed to resemble storage at a fixed return.
-In all example environments the agent has logarithmic utility.
-There are two possible endowments e (2.1 or 3.1), three storage levels a (from 0 to 0.8), and thirty transfers τ (from -1.2 to 1) in every period.
-Planner and agent have the same discount factor $\beta = Q = .952$.
-The discount factor of the planner corresponds to a risk-free interest rate of 5%.
-The utility grids have fifty elements.
-In the initial period, each endowment occurs with probability .5.
-In all other periods, the probability distribution over endowments depends on the investment level in the previous period.
-If the investment level is zero, the high endowment occurs with probability of the high endowment increases linearly with the investment level.
-The expected return on storage R determines how fast the probability of the high endowment increases.
-For example, for R = 1 an increase in storage of 0.1 results in an increase in the expected endowment of 0.1.
+We illustrate this result in an environment with three periods.
+Planner and agent have the same discount factor $\beta = Q = 1.05^{-1}$, corresponding to a risk-free interest rate of five percent for the planner.
+The agent has logarithmic utility.
+In each period there are two possible endowments e (2.1 or 3.1) and three storage levels a (0, 0.3, or 0.6).
+In periods one and two, the planner can use a grid of 50 transfers τ (from -1.4 to 1.4).
+In period three outcomes are easier to compute since there are no further actions utility promises, which allows us to use a grid with 4,000 grid points for transfers.
+In each period, the utility grids have 100 elements per endowment, so that (given two endowments) there are 10,000 possible utility vectors.
+In the initial period, each endowment occurs with probability 0.5.
+In all other periods, the probability distribution over endowments depends on the storage level in the previous period.
+If storage is zero, the high endowment occurs with probability 0.025.
+The probability of the high endowment increases linearly with storage.
+The expected return on storage R determines how fast the probability of the high endowment increases.13 For example, for R = 1, an increase in storage of 0.1 results in an increase in the expected endowment of 0.1.
 Since the difference between the two endowments equals one (3.1 - 2.1), with R = 1 increasing the storage level a by 0.1 results in an increase in the probability of the high endowment of 3.1 by 0.1, and an equal decrease in the probability of the low endowment of 2.1.
-We used Program 3 for all computations.